-• For more information on the Foreign Account Tax Compliance Act (FATCA) or Automatic Exchange of Information (AEOI) and Common Reporting Standards (CRS) refer to the Inland Revenue website at ird.govt.nz/international-tax/exchange-of-information
+• For more information on the Foreign Account Tax Compliance Act (FATCA) or Automatic Exchange of Information (AEOI) and Common Reporting Standards (CRS) refer to Inland Revenue's website at ird.govt.nz/international-tax/exchange-of-information.

-If you are a non-NZ tax resident, there may be tax consequences in the country that you are a tax-resident of that are not addressed here.
+If you are a non-NZ tax resident, there may be tax consequences in the country that you are a taxresident of that are not addressed here.
 We recommend that you seek professional tax advice regarding your individual circumstances.